fluxninja/aperture/docs/content/reference/configuration/controller.md

 <dt>worker_limit</dt>
 <dd>

-(int64, default: `0`) Limits how many jobs can be running at the same time.
+(int64) Limits how many jobs can be running at the same time.
 This is useful when running resource intensive jobs and a precise start time is not critical.
 0 = no limit.
 If BlockingExecution is set, then WorkerLimit is ignored.